Kiran2023D/Real-Time_Task_Management/README.md

 # Real-Time_Task_Management
-Real-Time Task Management : Build in JAVA application that allows users to create and manage their tasks in real-time.
+I have Developed Real-Time Task Management : Build in JAVA application that allows users to create and manage their tasks in real-time.
 Users can add tasks, assign priorities, set due dates and receive notification as tasks are uploaded or completed.